 Your website’s performance is based on two key factors:

-Ideally, you want your web host to have a great reputation for uptime.
-If your website is unavailable, you’re going to end up losing customers.
+Ideally, you want your web host to have an excellent reputation for uptime.
+If your website is unavailable, you’ll end up losing customers.

 All reputable web hosting companies have very high annual uptime: think 99.9% or higher.